Unity-Technologies/InputSystem/Assets/Samples/GamepadMouseCursor/README.md

 5) Note how `Cursor` is the last child of `Canvas` so that it draws on top of everything else.
 6) Note that `Raycast Target` on the `Image` component of the cursor is turned off to avoid raycasts from the mouse cursor hitting the cursor itself.

-/////////////demonstrate it both in screen and in world space

 # Licenses

 The [cursor](./crosshair.png) used in the example is from [game-icons.net](https://game-icons.net/1x1/delapouite/crosshair.html) and made by [Delapuite](https://delapouite.com/) and released under the [CC BY 3.0 license](https://creativecommons.org/licenses/by/3.0/).
 It is used without modifications.